 - 122 Indigenous Nations and organizations in 23 sessions around the province

 - 101 comments on the online discussions

 Input leads to action:

 We will use your comments and ideas to shape specific proposals for future legislation.
-An intentions paper will be released to share what we’ve heard from you, and to seek your opinions on specific policy concepts.
+Summaries of various engagements to date are available online.

 You will see new opportunities to participate as the Ministry of Environment and Climate Change Strategy moves towards their mandate to create new species-at-risk legislation.
 These engagement opportunities follow a multi-stage process with an intent to work openly to develop solutions that will inform species-at-risk legislation.